ValeryBruniaux/md2htmlpdf/README.md

 ### Your own style :+1: !

 One Pandoc Markdown extension is very powerful.
-You can affect some text with a class name and decorate it like you want in CSS file.
+You can affect some text with a class name and decorate it like you want in the CSS file.

 In your Markdown file :
-bla bla bla [your important text here]{.inlinewarning} bla bla bla.
+bla bla bla **[your important text here]{.inlinewarning}** bla bla bla.

 ***your important text here*** become a span with the class name **inlinewarning** so you can style this piece of text in the CSS file.